 Members must complete a minimum of four verifiable professional ethics hours in each rolling-three-calendar-year period.

 Just like other verifiable learning activities, the professional ethics requirement can be fulfilled through CPABC or other sources.
 The four hours can be accumulated through various separate professional ethics learning activities over the three years.
 Professional ethics learning activities must go beyond an awareness of the law, standards or guidelines.
 The learning activity must address the application of ethical principles or theories to the laws, standards or guidelines relevant to the member’s work and professional responsibilities.
-For additional information, please refer to our website.
+For additional information, please refer to the 4-Hour Verifiable Ethics Requirement Page.

 At least half of the minimum CPD requirement must be satisfied with verifiable CPD.